 About | Edith Garcia

-For 2018, she published Crowdfunding in Ceramic Monthly showcasing Beth Cavener and Kelsey Bowen discussing their individual experiences with successful crowdfunding initiatives to help support their studio practices.
-In London, Home from Home project had a film screening at Ceramics Art London 2018 as part of Clay Talks programs, that featured, Grayson Perry, Phoebe Cummings, Matthew Raw and she took part in Residential, Works from the Permanent Collection at the Northern Clay Center in Minnesota and The Clay National at The Clay Studio in Philadelphia.
+For 2018, she published Crowdfunding in Ceramic Monthly Magazine showcasing Beth Cavener and Kelsey Bowen discussing their individual experiences with successful crowdfunding initiatives to help support their studio practices.
+In London, Home from Home project had a film screening at Ceramics Art London 2018 as part of Clay Talks programs, that featured, Grayson Perry, Phoebe Cummings and Matthew Raw and she took part in Residential, Works from the Permanent Collection at the Northern Clay Center in Minnesota and The Clay National at The Clay Studio in Philadelphia.

 Garcia is currently Professor at the Department of Art Practice at the University of California, Berkeley and Fine Arts, CORE and Crafts Programs at the California College of the Arts.